MicrosoftDocs/memdocs/memdocs/intune/apps/android-deployment-scenarios-app-protection-work-profiles.md

 ### Android Enterprise personally-owned work profiles

-Android Enterprise personally-owned work profiles is the core Android Enterprise deployment scenario .
+Android Enterprise personally-owned work profiles are the core Android Enterprise deployment scenario.
 The Android Enterprise personally-owned work profile is a separate partition created at the Android OS level that can be managed by Intune.

 An Android Enterprise personally-owned work profile includes the following features: